jolivain/glslsandbox-player/README.md

 terminated with keys `q`, `Q` or `Escape`.
 The program can also be close by using the "Close Window" X button in window title bar.

+  By default, the window name (title) is "glslsandbox-player".
+The name of the window can be changed by setting the `GSP_X11_WIN_NAME` environment variable.
+If the variable is set to the empty string "", window will have an empty title.
+This is useful to work with X11 programs (`xprop`, `xwininfo`, `wmctrl`, ...) identifying windows with their name, and there is several instance of the program running.

 Notes on KMS DRM Native Windowing
 ---------------------------------